 In October, 2007, Hans Larson joined our staff as a Licensed Funeral Director.

 In 2016, construction began on a new facility for the community.
 This property was acquired in recent years for the sole purpose of better serving the funeral service needs of area families going far into the future.
-The new location will be completed in 2017 and a Grand Opening celebration will be held on June 11, 2017.
+The new location was completed in 2017 and opened its doors as Schoeneberger Funeral and Cremation Service during a Grand Opening celebration on June, 11 2017.

 The staff and owners at Schoeneberger Funeral & Cremation Service are proud to preserve the values and traditions started by Martin Schoeneberger in 1881.